A-Z listing

 Smoke alarms

-Home smoke alarms are not recyclable in ACT and must not go in your household recycling bin.
-ACT Fire & Rescue recommends wherever possible, hard-wired and interconnected smoke alarms are installed.
-Refer to ACT Emergency Services Agency for more information on Smoke Alarms.
+Home smoke alarms are not recyclable in the ACT and must not go in your household recycling or general waste bins.
+ACT Fire & Rescue do not accept home smoke alarms.

 Read more...